adrian-sit/personal-movie-vault/README.md

 This project is designed as a local-first system.

 The project does not distribute copies of movies, scripts, or other copyrighted media.

-External APIs and datasets are used according to their respective terms of use and attribution requirements.
-Source-specific licensing and attribution information will be documented as additional data sources are incorporated.

 ## License